Detecting unauthorized Terraform IaC changes #

 In production, this step won't be necessary because you would have configured environment reporting to happen automatically (either on state file change or periodically).

-$ kosli snapshot server terraform-state --paths=terraform.tfstate
+kosli snapshot path terraform-state --name=tf-state --path=terraform.tfstate

 Getting the latest snapshot of the environment by running the command below shows that the FLOW is unknown.
 This means that Kosli does not have provenance for that change (i.e. it is an unauthorized change).

-$ kosli get snapshot terraform-state
+kosli get snapshot terraform-state

-COMMIT ARTIFACT FLOW RUNNING_SINCE REPLICAS
+COMMIT ARTIFACT FLOW COMPLIANCE RUNNING_SINCE REPLICAS

 Fingerprint: edd93dcde27718ed493222ceb218275655555f3f3bfefa95628c599e678ac325